-Hentz Jumping Spider prefers to launch itself at its prey rather than build and maintain a web.
+A Hentz Jumping Spider prefers launching itself at its prey instead of building and maintaining a web.